KULeuven-Diepenbeek/osc-course/content/ch1-c/structs-labs.md

 1. You will need to loop through all orcs and take two elements out of the array to pit them against each other.
 Reassign `Orc winner = army[0]` with the result of the `fight()` function, within the loop.
 2. If both orcs survive, the first one wins.

-### 4. Building with Makefiles

-It is time to split up our code into different parts:

-{{<mermaid>}}
-graph TD
-    E{Executable}
-    A[main.c]
-    AA>main.o]
-    B[orcs.c]
-    BB>orcs.o]
-    D[orcs.h]

-    E --> AA
-    E --> BB

-    AA --> A
-    AA --> D

-    BB --> B
-    BB --> D
-{{< /mermaid >}}

-Create four different files:

-1. orcs.h - this is where your struct definition resides.
-2. orcs.c - this is where your methods related to orcs reside.
-Include the orc header file.
-3. main.c - this is where your main method resides.
-Include the orc header file.
-4. Makefile - builds everything.
-Create a `compile`, `link`, and `clean` target.

-Compile both C files with separate `gcc -c` commands, merging them together with a third command, as seen in the theory.